Double coffee

 And Madison responds with Virginian insight:

-[MADISON] Maybe we can solve one problem with another and win a victory for the Southerners, in other words-
+[MADISON] Perhaps we can resolve one issue with another and achieve a victory for the Southerners, in other words—

 [JEFFERSON] Oh-ho!